 - Assess your risk by understanding the difference between Alzheimer’s and normal aging.
 In addition, take a baseline cognitive test

-What Are the Third Stage of Alzheimer’s Symptoms?
+What Is the Third Stage of Alzheimer’s Symptoms?

 During this stage, friends and family may notice your memory is getting worse.
 You may forget the names of new acquaintances, something you just read, lose items, including valuables, or words during conversation.
 You may have difficulties with planning and organization.
 Your performance on cognitive tests will be impacted.
 Doctors may be able to diagnose you with Alzheimer’s using a cognitive test like the MoCA.